MicrosoftContentModerator/PhotoDNA-QuickStarts/MicrosoftAzure/ImageBatchingCSharp/README.md

 ![Simple Diagram](https://github.com/MicrosoftContentModerator/PhotoDNA-QuickStarts/blob/dev/MicrosoftAzure/ImageBatchingCSharp/Documentation/SimpleArchDiagramAZ_placeholder.png?raw=true)

+The Template bellow will create a number of resources in your Azure account.
+It will create a Funciton Application with two functions: A logging function called BlobToQueue which will log image uploads to a storage queue (also created by the template) for the second function, PDNAMonitoring, which will take those requests, process them, and send them to PhotoDNA for scanning.
+The results of the scan will be returned and you will be informed if anything is amiss via the email you proved during setup.

 Before you start, download the following [.ZIP folder](https://github.com/MicrosoftContentModerator/PhotoDNA-QuickStarts/blob/dev/MicrosoftAzure/ImageBatchingCSharp/AzureFunction/PDNAMonitoringQueued.zip) and save it to a location you can access easily later on.
 You will need to have a SMTP mailer account such as [SendGrid](https://sendgrid.com/).
 Lastly, the Storage Container with your target Storage Blob (the one you want to be monitored by PDNA) needs to be publicly read-accessible.
-To check if it has the proper settings, navigate to the Storage Container in the Azure Portal, then click the button **Access Policy** and then select "Container"
+To check if it has the proper settings, navigate to the Storage Container in the Azure Portal, then click the button **Access Policy** and then select "Container."
 ![](https://github.com/MicrosoftContentModerator/PhotoDNA-QuickStarts/blob/dev/MicrosoftAzure/ImageBatchingCSharp/Documentation/ReadAccessPolicy.PNG?raw=true)